 We believe these values and ideas have much to contribute to making our world a better place.
 We also believe the greatest wellspring of vitality rests with the younger generation of Jews, each on a personal Jewish journey, all with something to contribute to the greater whole.

-These beliefs form the basis of one of our Foundation’s primary goals: to help increasing numbers of young Jews connect with their Jewish identities and with Israel, become more involved in their communities and with the Jewish people, and ultimately help shape vibrant Jewish life for future generations.
+These beliefs form the basis of one of our primary goals: to help increasing numbers of young Jews connect with Jewish values and with Israel, and take an active role in shaping their communities and Jewish life for future generations.

 We recognize the challenges inherent in this work.
 For this generation, one-size-fits-all Judaism is a thing of the past.
 With an ever-growing number of doors open to them, young Jews need opportunities to become or remain involved in Jewish life that speak to their diverse needs and interests and enable them to live as global citizens in accordance with Jewish values.